Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 FAQs

-You can find your current Chime Checking Account spending and withdrawal limits by using the chat feature in your Chime mobile app, or by going to Settings > Account Policies & Terms > Deposit Account Agreement in order to view your current account limits.
+You can find your current Chime Checking Account spending and withdrawal limits by using the chat feature in your Chime mobile app, or by going to Settings > Account Policies & Terms > Deposit Account Agreement to view your current account limits.
+Our spending and withdrawal limits are controlled by our issuing banks and cannot be changed at this time.

 Can I still get my refund if my transactions are turned off?